aamnah/notes.aamnah.com/content/databases/move-large-databases.md

 mysql -uroot -p DBNAME > BAKFILE.sql

 # compressed .sql.gz file
-pv | gunzip |
+pv mydump.sql.gz | gunzip | mysql -u root -p
 ```

+`pv` lets you monitor the progress of data through a pipe, meaning you'll see a progress bar!

 ```
 -- Open the console and start the interactive MySQL mode USE <name_of_your_database>;
 SOURCE <path_of_your_.sql>;
 ```

-pv - Shell pipeline element to meter data passing through
-pv - monitor the progress of data through a pipe

 Links